Flying-Toast/sibr/architecture/networking.md

 ---

 Once the server receives the configuration message, it replies with a 'welcome message'.
-The purpose of the welcome message is to inform the client on the current state of the game and prepare the client for the incoming "update" messages.
+The purpose of the welcome message is to inform the client of the current state of the game and prepare the client for the incoming "update" messages.
 ```JSON
 {
 	"type": "welcome",